 Dolce far niente in Italian way of life

 I personally hate doing nothing.
 And that’s what dolce far niente means, the beauty of doing nothing!
-Sitting under a tree, and admiring the views, sitting in a park, laying on your sofa and enjoying the quiet.
+Sitting under a tree, and admiring the views, sitting in a park, laying on your sofa, and enjoying the quiet.
 Whatever it is that you do, important is to not do anything.
-After a while I learned that is actually a really good thing, and I’m going to explain you why!
+After a while, I learned that is actually a really good thing, and I’m going to explain to you why!

 Doing nothing means your mind, your soul, and your body are recharging.
 Producing new energy, bringing new ideas, new dreams.
 When you stop running for a second, and you’re just not doing anything, that’s the most relaxing, and fulfilling thing that you could ever experience.